-Bharti Airtel has launched concept of e-Wallet on large-scale.
-For those who don’t know, This facility lets you make payments for Electric Bills, Medicine, Grocery shop, Movie Tickets etc using your Mobile Phone.
+Bharti Airtel has launched the concept of e-Wallet on large-scale.
+For those who don’t know, This facility lets you make payments for Electric Bills, Medicine, Grocery shops, Movie Tickets, etc using your Mobile Phone.
 The concept is simple, you put money in an account and pay from your mobile phone.
-Think it like your debit card attached to your phone.
+Think about it as your debit card attached to your phone.

-Why use this when you have option of net banking ?
+Why use this when you have the option of net banking?

-Problem is not all the banks have application ready which can be used to pay bills at shops, movies and so on.
+The problem is not all the banks have an application ready which can be used to pay bills at shops, movies and so on.
 Airtel brings all of these shopping points in one place.
 Moreover using an online payment gateway from the mobile browser is very difficult when it comes to user experience.

-However you should know some facts before you start using it.
-Most of the times we just run after the concept without knowing how much it can cost to us.
+However, you should know some facts before you start using it.
+Most of the time we just run after the concept without knowing how much it can cost to us.
 So below I am listing down the facts which I gathered from the Official Site of Airtel Money.

 Features of the Airtel money scheme:

 - It uses a Money transfer software application.

 - To pay all you need is the Airtel Money number of the shop you need to pay.